jundalisay/superb/content/en/research/einstein/ether/part-1.md

 Then, H. A. Lorentz entered the scene and simplified the theory.

-He brought theory into harmony with experience by means of a wonderful simplification of theoretical principles.
-He achieved this, the most important advance in the theory of electricity since Maxwell, by taking from ether its mechanical, and from matter its electromagnetic qualities.
+He harmonized the ether theory with experience through a wonderful simplification of theoretical principles.
+- This was the most important advance in the theory of electricity since Maxwell.

+He achieved this by taking from ether its mechanical qualities, and from matter its electromagnetic qualities.

 The ether in empty space and inside matter  <!-- As in empty space, so too in the interior of material bodies, , and not matter viewed atomistically, --> was exclusively the seat of electromagnetic fields.

 According to Lorentz, only the elementary particles of matter can carry out movements.
 Their electromagnetic activity is entirely confined to the carrying of electric charges.
 Thus, Lorentz reduced all electromagnetic happenings to Maxwell's equations for free space.

 The only mechanical nature of the Lorentzian ether is its immobility.
 Special Relativity removed this immobility.

 <!--  , it may be said of it, in a somewhat playful spirit, that immobility is the only mechanical property of which it has not been deprived by H. A. Lorentz.
 It may be added that the whole change in the conception of the ether  brought about, consisted in taking away from the ether its last mechanical quality, namely, its .
 How this is to be understood will forthwith be expounded. -->